 The tip of the peninsula jutting out into Lake Michigan is the last stop for migrating birds to rest and feed before crossing the big water to the Upper Peninsula.
 With its 642 feet of cobble shoreline, Lighthouse West Natural Area is part of an extensive array of protected lands at the "tip."
 Together with the Leelanau State Park and a number of private conservation easements, over 2,000 feet of shoreline and over 600 acres form a critical wildlife corridor.
-Lighthouse West Natural Area was made possible with help from the Michigan Natural Resources Trust Fund.
+This Natural Area was made possible with help from the Michigan Natural Resources Trust Fund.

-- 1-mile trail network on flat terrain; 800-foot rigorous trail and stairs down a steep bluff to Lake Michigan beach - Over 120 bird species: wood warblers, woodpeckers, scarlet tanager, indigo bunting, cedar waxwing, raptors, bluebirds - · Ancient, wave-cut bluffs, large glacial boulders
+- 1.2-mile trail network on flat terrain; 800-foot rigorous trail and stairs down a steep bluff to Lake Michigan beach - Over 125 species of birds: wood warblers, scarlet tanager, indigo bunting, raptors, waterfowl, bluebirds - Ancient lake levels evident, giant boulders, dramatic example of old field/farm succession